WICG/nav-speculation/triggers.md

 #### Duplication

-As mentioned in [the Goals section](#goals), `<link>` also doesn't lend itself to reducing duplication with anchors alread in the document, requiring the author to either statically insert the full set of links into the document resource (and since they appear in the `<head>`, this implies buffering) or dynamically synchronize the links in the page with `<link>` references in the head, potentially updating them as script mutates the document.
+As mentioned in [the Goals section](#goals), `<link>` also doesn't lend itself to reducing duplication with anchors already in the document, requiring the author to either statically insert the full set of links into the document resource (and since they appear in the `<head>`, this implies buffering) or dynamically synchronize the links in the page with `<link>` references in the head, potentially updating them as script mutates the document.

 With [document rules](#document-rules), we can do much better.